jamiebutterworth2016/machine-learning/supervised-learning.md

 ## 2. Logistic regression
 - Classification technique.
-- The logistic hyperplane is a classification boundary which splits data into two classes.
+- The logistic hyperplane is a classification boundary which **splits data into two classes**.
 - Uses the sigmoid function to find the probability of inputs producing classified outputs.

 ```